Nemo97-76/admin-dashboard/README.markdown

 ## Usage
 - Access the dashboard by navigating to `http://localhost:3000` (or the specified port) in your browser.
-- Log in with your admin credentials (default credentials, if any, will be provided in the configuration).
+- Log in with your admin credentials (use tasneemyoussef61@gmail.com as email and tasneem123 as password).
 - Customize the dashboard by modifying the configuration files or adding new widgets.

+##Demo
+live demo:<a href:"https://admindashboard-v1.netlify.app/login">Demo</a>

 ## Contact
 - **Email**: tasneemyousse61@gmail.com